waifuai/anime-subtitle-chatbot-trax/README.md

-# Anime Subtitle Chatbot with Hugging Face Transformers
+# Anime Subtitle Chatbot with Google Gemini

-A chatbot fine-tuned on the [Anime Subtitles Dataset](https://www.kaggle.com/jef1056/anime-subtitles) using Hugging Face `transformers` and the `distilgpt2` model.
-Generates contextual responses to anime dialogue inputs.
+A chatbot that uses the Google Gemini API (`gemini-1.5-flash-latest`) to generate contextual responses to anime dialogue inputs, using few-shot prompting based on the [Anime Subtitles Dataset](https://www.kaggle.com/jef1056/anime-subtitles).

-This project was migrated from an older `trax` implementation due to dependency issues.
+This project was migrated from an older `trax` implementation and subsequently refactored from a local Hugging Face `distilgpt2` model to use the Gemini API.

-## Installation
+## Setup

 1.  **Clone the repository:**
     ```bash